thoroo/quick-fetch/README.md

 # QuickFetch
 A python script (mainly for personal use and may not be as applicable to other situations; flexibility has been in mind though) that enables downloading a single file or image from the active web browser tab (using `pywinauto`) when a keyboard button is pressed and downloads using a headless Chrome driver (using `selenium`).
 Ability to navigate pages using `PyScreeze` image locator.

-QuickFetch is a semi-automatic tool that requires user input and is meant to be used to reduce time spent in order to download a file or image when looking at individual items in a page using a grid or lazy loading that are presented on screen.
+QuickFetch is a semi-automatic tool that requires user input and is meant to be used to reduce time spent in order to download a file or image when looking at individual items in a page that are using a grid or lazy loading.

 ### Key features

+- Config selection to setup different settings for different pages
 - Saves downloads in a user specified directory
 - Downloads an image direct from an image link
 - Downloads an image in which one must click on a link to get to image page (e.g. grid of lazy loading images)